techidaily/site-win11-tips/source/_posts/bypassing-admin-restrictions-on-windows-safety-settings.md

  Although not the most likely potential solution, some users have said installing available Windows 11 updates helped them resolve this error.
 Patchers for Windows 11 usually address Windows bugs reported by users.

- If you're not sure how to do this, visit[how to install Windows 11 updates](https://www.makeuseof.com/windows-11-install-updates/) for a step-by-step guide.
+ If you're not sure how to do this, visit [how to install Windows 11 updates](https://www.makeuseof.com/windows-11-install-updates/) for a step-by-step guide.

 ## 2\.
 Reset the Windows Security and Settings Apps

  Users who’ve fixed the “setting is managed by your administrator” error have confirmed resetting the Windows Security and Settings apps can work.
 Resetting those apps will clear their data.
-You can reset Windows Security via Settings, as outlined in our[how to reset apps on Windows](https://www.makeuseof.com/windows-reset-app/) guide.
+You can reset Windows Security via Settings, as outlined in our [how to reset apps on Windows](https://www.makeuseof.com/windows-reset-app/) guide.

 ![The Reset button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-reset-option.jpg)